KeeevinW/cse135-hw1/EXTRA_CREDIT_FINGERPRINT.md

 2. Enter a name and click "Save".
 3. Click "Delete Cookies & Reload".
 4. Notice that normally this would clear the form, but the name reappears automatically because the server recognized the browser's fingerprint.

+## Limitations I encountered
+During my development, I discovered that the calculation of Fingerprint Hash is strict, or "fragile."
+At first, I saved a value while the inspector is open (so that half of my screen is the web page and the other half is DevTools).
+It worked, but once I closed the DevTools, I found that my Fingerprint Hash was changed, and the value saved disappeared.
+So unless I opened the DevTools again or delete the record manually on my server, it will remain there permanently.
+Therefore in a real-world application, it would cause the unnecessary growth of storage size.